-7.2.
+1.25.
 Fixed Overheads Requirement

 The fixed overheads requirement (FOR) applies to all MIFIDPRU Investment Firms.
-The FOR is intended to calculate the minimum amount of capital that a MIFIDPRU Investment Firm would need available to absorb losses if it has cause to wind-down or exit the market.
+The FOR is intended to calculate a minimum amount of capital that a MIFIDPRU Investment Firm would need available to absorb losses if it has cause to wind down or exit the market.